imanuelr/sch3lp.github.io/_posts/2016-06-29-the-lead-developer-conference-day-1.md

 This might turn your networks into gate**keepers** instead of welcoming, open gates.

 A very refreshing and interesting talk, with a very smart and very fun to listen to speaker.
-Definitely watch her talk when it gets released.
+Definitely watch [her talk](https://vimeo.com/album/4045988/video/172872483).

 If you're interested in more of her research, definitely check out [her website](http://frau-dingens.de/).
 She's currently working on a series of articles on [_The Habitus of Tech_](http://frau-dingens.de/the-habitus-of-tech/).